 The Office of Intercultural Education

 Created to help advance diversity and inclusion at Bates, the Office of Intercultural Education (OIE) coordinates academic and social programs that support students from populations underrepresented in higher education and seeks to engage the wider college community in conversations and celebrations around difference.The OIE engages, educates, and connects all members of the community in the essential work of bridging cultural differences in order to strengthen and enrich the college community.
 Lectures, workshops, co-curricular experiences, and other programs offer insight into ways that cultural imperatives shape our lives and our understanding of each other.

 Bates recognizes that physical and mental health significantly influences a student's ability to participate fully in the life of the college.
 The Health Center strives to enhance each student's well-being by providing comprehensive, confidential medical and psychological health care and encouraging informed participation in all health-related decisions.
 The Health Center emphasizes health promotion during individual consultations and through campus-wide health education programming.

 During the academic year, the Health Center is open Monday through Friday, twenty-four hours a day, and is closed from 7:00 a.m. to 3:00 p.m. on Saturdays and Sundays.
 The staff includes a physician, registered nurses, nurse practitioners, psychological counselors, a consulting psychiatrist, and support staff.

-All students are required to have a comprehensive health insurance policy with at least $100,000 coverage, to supplement the services of the Student Health Center.
+All students are required to have a comprehensive health insurance policy to supplement the services of the Student Health Center.
 Bates College has a Student Health Insurance Plan that may be purchased as the required policy or as a supplement to the student's own policy.

 Clubs and Organizations.